pydio/cells-sdk-go/README.md

 - a bunch of basic examples that use this SDK to perform simple actions on a running Cells server instance

 To use this SDK, your server should be running Pydio Cells 4.4.12 or later.

+For further details about migrating from older version of the SDK please refer to the detailed instructions below.

 For more information, please visit our [developer guide](https://pydio.com/en/docs/developer-guide).

 ## Usage